Remi-Gau/eCobidas/docs/motivations.md

-Contrary to what the most optimistic people might have thought, these guidelines do not seem to have been widely adopted and anecdotal evidence ([see that twitter poll and thread](https://treeverse.app/view/Xf3jfvIZ)) suggests that, even among people who know about the report, few of them use it to write or review papers.
+Contrary to what the most optimistic people might have thought, these guidelines do not seem to have been widely adopted and anecdotal evidence suggests that, even among people who know about the report, few of them use it to write or review papers.

 A [survey from ISMRM](https://ismrm.github.io/rrsg/QuestionnaireSummary/)